neighborhoods/KojoFitness/UseCase46/README.md

 # Defines the fitness of Kōjō for
- - A single job that deletes SQS queue messages
+ - A single job emits different log messages based on random numbers.
+Useful for resting monitoring and alerting infrastructure.

  ## Setup UseCase46